ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/extensions/revisions.markdown

 Set `Disabled=false`, which is the default, on the default configuration, and only keep up to 5 revisions, purging older ones (`MinimumRevisionsToKeep=5`).
 Then override the behavior of the revisions feature by specifying a configuration specifically to a collection.

-Conversely, we can disable the default configuration (`Disalbed = true`) but enable revisions for a specific collection.
+Conversely, we can disable the default configuration (`Disabled = true`) but enable revisions for a specific collection.

 ## How it Works